 The founders at Wolf Industries recognize that the average stick-built home costs far too much, and they’re usually too large to boot.

-By downsizing its homes, Wolf Industries reduces its carbon footprint just like you can shrink yours if you move into one of these modular homes!
+By downsizing its homes, Wolf Industries reduces its carbon footprint, as well as allowing its customers to shrink their own carbon footprints when they move into one of these modular homes.

 The Battle Ground, Washington-based company also serves Utah, Nevada, Colorado, Wyoming, Montana, Idaho, California, and Oregon residents looking for their dream houses.